Miniconomy: Miniconomy in the classroom

 The educational changes make it possible to play Miniconomy with a group of players, like a class of students.
 The participants will play the regular game like all other players and since you cannot tell them from regular players, they will blend completely into the society itself.
 Student accounts however won't be allowed to partake in criminal activities such as shooting and stealing.

 The group leader can follow his or her class almost with every move they make.
 To not lose oversight or control, teachers can therefore follow the activities of the students and help them on their way.
 The group leaders can also see the balance sheets and income statements of all students.

 The group leader also gets a Miniconomy account, which he or she can use to take a look into the world of Miniconomy and even trade or compete with the students or the other players if they would like.

 Minoconomy is primarily developed for students in middle school or higher, and especially for the subjects economics, management and organisation, and math.
 The game also lends itself well for aspects in the society for social studies.

 Educational Manager

 In 2005 the Educational Manager was created, which allows teachers to follow every step of their students' progress within the game.
-Eighteen schools have participated since then, with positive feedback.
-At the moment is only possible for Dutch schools to use this feature, but the English translations of the Educational Manager are in full progress and the possibility for the use of Miniconomy in the classroom using the English language are expected to be ready after the summer of 2008.
+Twenty-six schools have participated since then, all of them being in the Netherlands except for Turner High School, which is in the United States.
 The age groups where Miniconomy matches the curriculum are between 12 and 20, due to the general developments that students get in the field of language, economics, communication, and politics.